IDF: an instrumental actor in shaping the international agenda (1999-2017)

 Until quite recently, non-communicable diseases did not attract any political attention.
 Diabetes was no exception, and discrimination against people living with it was common due to the lack of both political and general awareness.

-This changed in 1999, with the establishment of World Diabetes Day – hosted every year on November 14 – by IDF and the World Health Organization.
-Further advances were achieved in 2006, when the UN passed the 61/225 Resolution on Diabetes – the first ever UN Resolution on an NCD.
+This changed in 1991, with the establishment of World Diabetes Day – hosted every year on November 14 – by IDF and the World Health Organization.
+Further advances were achieved in 2006, when the UN passed the 61/225 Resolution on Diabetes – the first ever UN Resolution on a non-communicable disease.